abelsiqueira/DiceRolls.jl/docs/src/index.md

 d4, d6, d8, d10, d12, d20
 ```

-As expected you can perform some operations with Dices:
+As expected you can perform some operations with dice:

 ```@example ex1
 3d6, 2d4 + 2, d4 + d6